waynetee/tp/docs/UserGuide.md

 ## Advanced features

-This section contains features intended for advanced users
+This section contains features intended for advanced users.

 ### Editing the data file